 As you may have heard by now.
-Tayrona National Park will be closed for a month.
+Tayrona National Park closes every year during a month.
 Since January 28th to February 28th.
 This was settled by Mamos and leaders of the four indigenous communities in Sierra Nevada of Santa Marta and National Parks of Colombia.

 The main reason of Tayrona closing

 Keep in mind that Tayrona National Park is one of the most visited places in Colombia.
 Therefore, the purpose is to give a break to the park.
 Which will be closed during the driest time of the year, in order to reduce the stress of the ecosystem.
 Moreover, this is the best season for indigenous people to do their payments.
 Because, more than a park, Tayrona is a home of ancient tribes, and many species of animals and plants.

 What do Kogui people do during this month?

 Indigenous send energies of gratitude and love to Mother Earth.
 They also intend to do payments on the sacred sites for the recovery of environment and cultural healing of the territory.
 Renewing the spirit of the place.
 It’s important to understand the park as a living organism that also needs a “holiday”…

 The benefits of its closing are undeniable.
 In previous times that Tayrona has closed for tourism.
 Animals go to the beaches, even jaguars, cougars and Paujil de pico azul (endemic endangered specie) have been observed.
-According to John Jairo Restrepo, the park manager. who indicates that those animals in Tayrona are part of the fruits of conservation.
+According to John Jairo Restrepo, the park manager.
+Who indicates that those animals in Tayrona are part of the fruits conservation.

 Tayrona National Park will be closed 3 times in 2020